frc971/971-Robot-Code/README.md

      2. `sudo sysctl --system`

-  4. In order to run certain tests, you need to give yourself permissions--follow the "Setup real-time niceties" section of [aos/events/README.md](aos/events/README.md).
+  4. In order to run certain tests, you need to give yourself permissions--follow the "Set up real-time niceties" section of [aos/events/README.md](aos/events/README.md).

 ### Setting up access to a workspace on the build server